 The Peace Arch Border Crossing into British Columbia is part tourist attraction and part formal doorway to/from the U.S. and Canada.
-While not as prominent as the Brandenburg Gate or the North Korean border crossing it serves the same purpose.
-Blaine's Peace Arch Border Crossing gives you the unique experience and thrill of wandering over and back across the invisible political line that defines who you are, and what you can and can't do.
+While not as prominent as the Brandenburg Gate or the North Korean border crossing, Blaine's Peace Arch Border Crossing gives you the unique to experience and thrill of wandering over and back across the invisible line that defines who you are, and what you can and can't do.

-Blaine's Peace Arch International Park is a 40 acre expanse of manicured lawns contoured with beds of vibrant colorful flowers and dotted with unique and sometimes perplexing sculptures.
+The Peace Arch International Park is a 40 acre expanse of manicured lawns contoured with beds of vibrant flowers and dotted with unique and sometimes perplexing sculptures.
 One must-see on the American side of the Peace Arch Park is the Giant Gunnera Manicata plant with its massive 5 foot leaves.
-Standing alongside this monster rhubarb plant may remind you of the flesh eating plant in "The Little Shop Of Horrors" movie/Broadway play.
+Standing alongside this monster rhubarb plant may make you think the flesh eating plant in "The Little Shop Of Horrors" movie not so ridiculous after all.

-"What in the name of Sam Hill is that supposed to be?"
-The star attraction is the 67 ft high Peace Arch itself, built in 1914.
-This giant white monument was championed by famed Washington millionaire Samuel Hill, whose other projects included the replica of Stonehenge in Maryhill Washington.
-While the Sam Hill euphemism isn't referring to this Samuel Hill there are some people that are convinced otherwise.
+The 67 feet high Peace Arch itself, built in 1914 was championed by famed Washington millionaire Samuel Hill, whose other projects included the replica of Stonehenge in Maryhill Washington.

 To use the Peace Arch Border Crossing you must have a passport or another form of document that proves your citizenship.
 Here is a list of some of the items that are currently restricted or prohibited.
 Haitian Animal Hide drums have been linked to cases of anthrax, Dog & Cat fur is prohibited, and Gold from the Sudan is a No-Go.
 The basic rule of thumb is, if it dangerous or expensive don't bring it.